American Airlines Center

 Following a first place finish in the Western Conference at the end of the 2015-2016 season, the Stars went to battle in the playoffs, eliminating the Minnesota Wild in six games before being bounced by the St. Louis Blues in seven games.

-A major regression occurred in 2016-2017, with the Stars dropping from their 50 wins a season prior to just 34 wins last year, good enough for 11th in the conference and not qualifying for the postseason.
+A major regression occurred in 2016-2017, with the Stars dropping from their 50 wins a season prior to just 34 wins, good enough for 11th in the conference and not qualifying for the postseason.
 The resulting shakeup included the Stars not renewing the contract of their head coach Lindy Ruff.

 Hired in April of 2017, Ken Hitchcock began his second stint as bench boss for the Stars.
 Stars management were hoping that lightning would strike twice, as Hitchcock was behind the bench for the Stars when they hoisted their only Stanley Cup.
 His first season with the team netted a 42-32-8 record which, while a strong improvement from the previous season, was not enough to crack into the playoff tournament.
 Hitchcock and his Stars will need to continue to put in the work if they hope to take the next step as a hockey team.

 Aside from coaching, a major transition is taking place with the Stars roster.
 Losing Ales Hemsky and Patrick Sharp, the Stars locked up Alexander Radulov (from Montreal) and Martin Hanzal (from Arizona).
 Additionally, Dallas landed Ben Bishop in a trade and signed him to a six year extension that will have him come in as the starter in net.

 Preparing for a resurgence, the Dallas Stars hope to channel past greatness to bring new life to their team.
 Among the best to have ever played for this great franchise are Mike Modano, Jamie Benn, Ed Belfour, Brett Hull, Marty Turco, Sergei Zubov, Neal Broten, and Joe Nieuwendyk, Additional information pertaining to the history of the Dallas Stars can be found by clicking here.